Leipzig Salient: 14th Brigade

 The bombardment was spread over too wide an area to be effective and had no effect on the Germans on the Thiepval Spur.
 Half of the 2nd Inniskilling and parties of the 96th Brigade advanced at 1:30 p.m. from Thiepval Wood and were at once engaged with machine-gun fire and repulsed.
 On the right flank in the 14th Brigade area, half of the 2nd Battalion, Manchester Regiment advanced from Authuille Wood along communication trenches and then moved forward on the left, through the other half of the battalion, on ground not commanded by the machine-guns in the Nordwerk.
 By 1:45 p.m., the two companies had reached Leipzig Redoubt with little loss but attempts to bomb forward to Hindenburg and Lemberg trenches, were defeated by German bombers who had blocked the trenches.
 So many British troops packed the trenches that it was difficult to move and a stalemate ensued.
-By nightfall only the Lepizig Redoubt was still held by the 32nd Division and engineers moved forward to consolidate.
+By nightfall only the Leipzig Redoubt was still held by the 32nd Division and engineers moved forward to consolidate.

 The 2nd Manchester of the 14th Brigade and two companies of the 2nd KOYLI from the 97th Brigade took over from the 17th HLI and the remnants of the 16th HLI which were withdrawn.
 German counter-attacks against the flanks of the redoubt were repulsed and the collection of wounded from no man's land began, helped by gunners and engineers who used blankets to carry casualties but took until 3 July.
 Once the wounded had reached divisional dressing stations the facilities proved sufficient but the transport of supplies and water to the front line, was slowed by traffic jams.
 Most of the water pipes installed before the offensive were cut by artillery fire and the Germans moved forward a gun on the Grandcourt–Beaucourt rail line at night, to fire along the Ancre valley, which further slowed the delivery of supplies.